The History of Influenza

 1830–1833

 This pandemic spread by ships from China to the Philippines, India and Indonesia.
 After crossing Russia to Europe, it eventually reached North America.
-While the mortality rate was low, it impacted 20%–25% of the population.
+While the mortality rate was low, the flu pandemic between 1830 and 1833 impacted 20%–25% of the population.

 Region: Global